mrdooz/japan2025/content/pages/about.md

 ---

 <p>
-Once again heading to Japan!
+Once again we are heading to Japan!
 This time we are bringing Wilma and Julia along to celebrate Wilma's graduation!
 </p>